-You’ll earn 2 percent cash back on your first $1,000 in combined purchases at restaurants and gas stations each quarter (then 1 percent), and 1 percent cash back on all other purchases.
+You’ll earn 2% cash back on your first $1,000 in combined purchases at restaurants and gas stations each quarter (then 1%), and 1% cash back on all other purchases.

 On top of that, Discover matches all the cash back you earned during your first 12 billing periods.

-And if you have a GPA of at least 3.0 and your card account is in good standing, Discover will give you an extra $20 cash back each school year.
+And if you have a GPA of at least 3.0 and your card account is in good standing, Discover will give you an extra $20 statement credit each school year.
 You can qualify for the bonus for up to five consecutive years.
 Just remember to apply for this Good Grades Reward each year you’re eligible at Discover.com.

 The card doesn’t have an annual fee or a foreign transaction fee (nice if you’re studying abroad).
 It also won’t charge a late payment fee for your first late payment.